vrrusso/clustering-visualizer/README.md

 # Clustering Visualizer

-A siter where you can draw your dataset, select your favorite clustering algorithm and then see how the data is processed!
+A webpage where you can draw your dataset, select your favorite clustering algorithm and then see how the data is processed!

 Access [Here](https://vrrusso.github.io/).